rosskaplan/GitHook/README.md

 ## Functionality
 1. Autogenerating wiki : After the package is installed, whenever you enter a commit, a related comment about the commit would appear in the wiki!

-2. Full import wiki (not done yet)
+2. Full import wiki

 3. Full export wiki

-4. change name of tag (not done yet)

-5. add / remove tag (not done yet)
+4. add / remove tag

-6. Summary of github (90% done, still need to add tally of tags)
+5. Summary of github

 ## Sample usage